Mindfulness and stress management

 - Cardiovascular issues

 Mindfulness - is the ability to be fully present, aware of what we are doing and not being overly reactive or overwhelmed by what is going on around us.
 Practicing mindfulness and stress reduction techniques activates the parasympathetic nervous system, producing a calm and relaxed feeling in the mind and body, reducing anxiety, lifting our mood and strengthens our immune system.

 Below are some examples of mindfulness/stress management techniques –

-- Yoga – A combination of physical movement, meditation, light exercise and controlled breathing, all of which can activate our parasympathetic nervous system.
+- Yoga – A combination of physical movement, light exercise and controlled breathing, all of which can activate our parasympathetic nervous system.

 - Deep breathing – When we are under stress, we tend to shallow breath from our chest, which reduces our oxygen intake, further activating our stress response.
 When we perform deep abdominal breathing, our brains detect the increase of oxygen and responds by decreasing the concentration of stress hormones in the blood.